-At the forefront is the just-opened Perry Lane Hotel, a perfect choice for women seeking sweet Southern luxury.
-It’s steps from great shopping—Savannah is especially known for antiques, vintage and independent artisan boutiques—and amazing bars and eateries, and the beach is an easy jaunt.
-Its open-air Peregrin Rooftop Pool & Bar is totally Instagrammable, the place to gather with the girls during the day with rosé or at night, all year round (spring to early summer is when the azaleas bloom).
+At the forefront is the Perry Lane Hotel, a perfect choice for those seeking sweet Southern luxury.
+It’s steps from great shopping—Savannah is especially known for antiques, vintage, and independent artisan boutiques—and amazing bars and eateries.
+Plus, the beach is an easy jaunt.
+Its open-air Peregrin Rooftop Pool & Bar is totally Instagrammable, and it's the place to gather with the girls during the day with rosé or at night, all year round (spring to early summer is when the azaleas bloom).
 There’s even a karaoke room and arcade at the hotel, because all great bachelorette parties should probably involve a tipsy Spice Girls sing-along.
-(If a mechanical bull is more your style you can find that at Saddle Bags.)

-The Alida, Savannah, a Tribute Portfolio Hotel, is another fresh newcomer to the scene, overlooking River Street in the Historic District and again providing ladies with an idyllic scenario for daytime—private cabanas around the pool—and after dark.
-Note that like New Orleans, you’re allowed to drink publicly outside in this area, and bars are open until 3 a.m. and do to-go cups!
-The Trade Room and The Lost Square Rooftop bar are innovative dining and drinking options if you don’t want to leave the building, while a plethora of others are walkable.
-Right by the river there’s the eclectic new Andaz Savannah, which debuted this spring with 151 redesigned modern-meets-Southern guest rooms on Ellis Square.
-There’s a revolving gallery of artwork by local artists that keep it firmly planted in 2018, aided by the 22 Square Restaurant & Bar, where Southern-inspired dishes are given a contemporary twist.
+Right by the river, there’s the eclectic Andaz Savannah with 151 redesigned modern-meets-Southern guest rooms in Ellis Square.
+There’s a revolving gallery of artwork by local artists, along with the 22 Square Restaurant & Bar, where Southern-inspired dishes are given a contemporary twist.
 Meanwhile, The Westin Savannah Harbor Golf Resort & Spa is on the banks of the Savannah River, a 90-second ferry ride from the downtown area with its buzzy food scene.
-(Even farther off-site is Montage Palmetto Bluff, about half an hour from the city, for more of a beach trip with the option of dining out in Savannah.)
+Even farther off-site is Montage Palmetto Bluff, about half an hour from the city, for more of a beach trip with the option of dining out in Savannah.

 What to Do

 Rooftop bars are a thing in Savannah, and rightly so—the weather is pretty great most of the time.
 Rocks On The Roof, at The Bohemian Hotel Savannah Riverfront, Autograph Collection, is an elevated, scenic place to start a long evening which might end at the next-door piano bar.
-There, the rooms feel grand in an 18th-century way, with original artwork and plush amenities on the riverfront—anyone appreciating a vintage sense or history will appreciate the sense of place it creates.
-Ditto with the Victorian-Romanesque look of Mansion on Forsyth Park, Autograph Collection, where Poseidon Spa hosts groups of girls for pampering sessions during bachelorette weekends, and its 700 Kitchen Cooking School makes for a fun more domestic activity for foodie friends.
+There, the rooms feel grand in an 18th-century way, with original artwork and plush amenities on the riverfront.
+Anyone appreciating a vintage sense of history will love the sense of place it creates.
+Ditto with the Victorian-Romanesque look of Mansion on Forsyth Park, Autograph Collection, where Poseidon Spa hosts groups for pampering sessions during bachelorette weekends and its 700 Kitchen Cooking School makes for a fun activity for foodie friends.

-Renaissance Inn Savannah Downtown/Historic District transports guests with unique architecture featuring private Courtyard Cottages—styled after workers cottages of the past—with spacious suites, complete with full kitchens, are ideal for hosting an epic bachelorette blowout, since everyone can stay together ad enjoy a fire pit and outdoor pool.
+Renaissance Inn Savannah Downtown/Historic District transports guests with unique architecture featuring private Courtyard Cottages complete with full kitchens.
+These are ideal for hosting an epic bachelorette blowout, since everyone can stay together and enjoy a fire pit and outdoor pool.
 They offer gratis grocery delivery service, which is a super appealing perk when there are half a dozen personalities involved, and alcohol being consumed.